·

 Evergreen Blog Content

-When creating your content calendar for blog posts, consider blog types that will generate consistent traffic.
+Create a content calendar for blog posts by considering the blog types that will generate consistent traffic.

 Evergreen blog posts are those with topics that you can include in your calendar at any time of the year.